erred/seankhliao.com/src/blog/12023-08-26-distroless-containers.md

 The `gcr.io/distroless/static` images are based on Debian, but mostly stripped clean, with some metadata and protocol files still around.
+It's 8 layers with a 2.4 MB size.

 The `cgr.dev/chainguard/static` images are based on alpine, and seem to contain even more metadata files, plus a bunch of alpine apk keys for some reason.
+It's 1 layer with a 2.0 MB size.